Florala, Alabama

 Florala is a town in Covington County, Alabama, United States.
 At the 2020 census, the population was 1,923.

 Geography

-Florala is located along the Alabama–Florida state line at (31.007712, -86.324957).
+Florala is located along the Alabama–Florida state line.
 It is bordered by the town of Lockhart to the west and the town of Paxton, Florida, to the south.

 According to the U.S. Census Bureau, the city has a total area of 28.4 km2, of which 27.3 km2 is land and 1.2 km2, or 4.07%, is water.
 Lake Jackson lies on the state line, half in Florala.
 Florala City Park occupies all of the lake's shoreline in Alabama.

+Climate

+The climate in this area is characterized by hot, humid summers and generally mild winters.
+According to the Köppen climate classification, the town of Florala has a humid subtropical climate (Cfa).
+As of 2023, the USDA hardiness zone for Florala is Zone 9A.